Newcastle, New South Wales © Destination NSW

 Newcastle – or ‘Newie’ as it’s affectionately known – is Australia’s second oldest city and is located just a two-hour drive north of Sydney.
 Like Sydney, Newcastle’s big attractions are its beautiful beaches and harbour.
 But it’s the hipster-friendly population of less than half a million that makes Newcastle a laid back option for a holiday as the crowds are fewer and the pace is slower.

-Newcastle is about a 2.5-hour drive north of Sydney.
+Newcastle is about a 2.5-hour drive north of Sydney and direct flights to Newcastle Airport are available from many domestic locations.

 - Car hire is available from both Sydney Airport (SYD) and Sydney city locations